alexander-drabik/kotlin-native-todo/README.md

 * <kbd>E</kbd> - Enter edit mode of line you are pointing on

 ## Customization
 If default configuration doesn't suit you, you can always change it.
-All you need to do is to make 'config' file in "~/.config/todo/config".
+All you need to do is make 'config' file in "~/.config/todo/config".
 Every line in your config file should look like that: "variable_name value".
 At first, you write variable's name, then you make space, and you write value of variable.
 Here's every command listed: